 Price Items Correctly

 A great plan to make any garage sale go more smoothly is to enlist help.
 If possible, get friends or family members involved to help you set out your garage sale items, hang signs, and keep an eye on things if you need to take a break.
-If you plan to have people coming into your garage (instead of the driveway), be sure to lock the doors to your house and keep a set of keys in your pocket.
+Remember to sit down when you can and drink lots of water – it’s easy to become dehydrated when you are busy for hours.
+Keep your money box and other valuable items in a secure location, especially if your garage will be open during the sale.
+If you plan to have people coming into your garage (instead of just on the driveway), be sure to lock the doors to your house and keep a set of keys in your pocket.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.